nightbot/docs/commands/variables/battlelog.md

 Title: Battlelog
 */

-You can utilize the Battlelog variable to create commands that import stats or status information from [EA's Battlelog](http://battlelog.battlefield.com/).
-This is useful for sharing the server URL of the current Battlefield server you're playing in as well as letting your viewers see your player stats in-game.
+You can use the Battlelog variable to create commands that display user stats or status information from [EA's Battlelog](http://battlelog.battlefield.com/).
+This is useful for sharing the URL of the current Battlefield server you're playing in as well as letting your viewers see your player stats in-game.

 ## Usage